 - 1. Supports strengthening the enforcement of hazardous materials regulations. - 2.
-Supports increasing diversion of hazardous waste from landfills. - Support City's ability and authority to review and approve locations of facilities that use or store hazardous materials or hazardous waste.
+Supports increasing diversion of hazardous waste from landfills. - 3.
+Supports local governments' ability and authority to review and approve locations of facilities that use or store hazardous materials or hazardous waste.